frankwangzheng/MyBlog/_posts/2016-03-01-Clean-Python-Setup.md

 ls -l $(command -v pip)
 ```

 Note that "pip" may be sym-linked to "pip2" or "pip3".
-To re-link, use `ln -sf` command.
+To ensure "pip3" is the default "pip" , re-link "pip" using `ln -sf /usr/local/bin/pip /usr/local/bin/pip3` command.

 ### Install virtualenv and virtualenvwrapper